How to Weed the Garden: Best Natural Management Tips

 putting in new garden beds with cardboard and soil

-Here are some things you can do to help prevent weeds from growing in your garden.
+Here are some practical, natural ways to prevent weeds from popping up in your garden beds and pathways.

 layer of mulch on top of the raised beds